 The Council Plan identified more than 35 initiatives which Council will deliver, advocate for, or partner with a community group or organisation to drive.
-Key initiatives include:

-- Adopt the draft Memorandum of Understanding with the Taungurung Land and Waters Council. - Launch a new Strathbogie Shire website - Review and implement the Tracks and Trails Strategy - Scope and secure funding for the development of a Cycling Strategy. - Prepare a playground strategy following the adoption of the Open Space Strategy. - Complete an Asset Plan to guide future investment in buildings, plant and infrastructure through the 10 Year Capital Budget. - Implement the Climate Change Action Plan for Council operations. - Prepare a planning scheme amendment to include an environmentally sustainable development policy.
+- of Understanding with the Council. - Review and implement the Tracks - Scope and secure funding for the development of a Cycling Strategy. - Prepare a playground strategy following the adoption of the Open Space Strategy. - · Complete an Asset Plan to guide future investment in buildings, plant and infrastructure through

+- Implement the Climate Change Action Plan for Council operations. - Prepare a planning scheme amendment to include an environmentally sustainable development policy.